roman-milk/roman-milk.github.io/she-wants-more-than-the-tip.md

+===

- ****** She Wants More than the Tip ****** byTheTalkMan© "You want to know why I chose you?" she started.
+"You want to know why I chose you?" she started.
 "The minute I saw you, I could tell you wanted me.
 I felt the love you had for me.
 And I felt the same way.
 And when I saw her, I knew you were gagging to be stolen.
 I knew that's what you wanted.
 You desperately wanted some slut to scoop you up, even if you couldn't admit it to yourself.
 I knew what a mistake you were making, and so I thought I would make your dreams come true.
 I would show you the good life.
 You would get all of my love, Ryan.
 So, I used the ring to get myself off.
 I stuck it in my pussy, my ass, and between my tits.
 I stalked you.
 I followed you and Anna around.
 I learned about you both.
 I broke into your house.
 I got myself off on your bed.
 I threatened your fiancée.
 I did it because I knew you were nasty.
 I knew it would turn you on.
 I knew you would like all the things I did.
 And you did, didn't you?
 I broke the law for you, Ryan?
 If that's not love, I don't know what is."

  "Yes, I did.
 I loved what you did.
 I loved that you used the engagement ring to get yourself off.
 I loved that you stalked me.
 I love that you broke into my house.
 I love that you sent letters and made fun of my fiancée.
 I love you."
 Ryan called out.
 Anna was shocked at this admission.